futureofcoding/futureofcoding.org/drafts/frp.md

                 .reduce((accumulator, currentValue) => accumulator + 1)
 ```

 You may be wondering how `count` can be a `const`, even though it will update as the button is clicked.
-This is because `count` is itself a stream of values that can be used as a dependency in streams defined elsewhere.
+This is because `count` is itself a stream of values that can be used as a dependency in streams defined elsewhere. `count` is constant in the sense that there's no code anywhere that can modify `count` besides its definition above. `count` is read-only.

 TODO: